 Movie posters and publicity billboards, on the other hand, are meant to be seen and understood in very brief periods of time, which means that the hierarchy of their text is all the more critical.

 A grid is not exactly a column, but visualizing columns of text (like in the newspaper) will help you understand what grids are used for.

 Using grids means organizing and framing the written information according to vertical and horizontal lines of white space (or if you go crazy and have the right tools, maybe with diagonal lines and circles too).

-Grids are used in order to make the reading dynamic and the information processing easier.
+Grids are used to make the reading dynamic and the information processing easier.

-Just as with the huge variety of typefaces that tempt us to use seven different fonts in a one-page design, it is easy to get carried away and overuse grids.
+Just as with the vast variety of typefaces that tempt us to use seven different fonts in a one-page design, it is easy to get carried away and overuse grids.

-My advice is to keep it relatively minimalistic and simple.
+My advice is to keep it relatively minimalistic and straightforward.
 Avoid symmetry, add some variation in the alignment of the different blocks of text, keep some pieces of text grid-free, experiment.

 Western culture tends to think of the void as waste, a nothingness, but when it comes to design and illustration, it would be best for you to apply a more oriental approach and think of the void as a living part of the whole.

 In other words, we can read letters because of lines closing around the void, both the lines and the void form the characters.

 The same happens on a bigger scale with the layout.
 In a movie poster, literal “white space” is not as common as in editorial design (where pages are indeed white), but there are still areas of plane color, devoid of details, that allow the text to stand out better.